 You do not want to outlive your money.
+You want to know how much money you need to retire.
 Many people with money have said, “It’s not losing money that makes you rich”.

 You want to control your retirement; you just don’t know how.
 At first, you will want to work on your bucket list and your draw down rate.
 Then, at some point, you will need to spend time thinking about potential healthcare costs.

 You do not have a tax strategy in place.
 Retirement is the last place you need a tax increase.
 I have proprietary tools specifically created for people who do not have a tax strategy.

 You are unsure when to claim your Social Security Benefits and you wonder is Social Security taxable.
 Studies have found that 40% of retirees wish they had delayed their benefits, having left hundreds of thousands of dollars on the table.

 You think the spending rate in retirement distribution is not as important as the rate of return.
 This is the one area where you need to rewire your thinking about retirement income.
 Educate yourself on sequential rates of return and stable money.

 You want to control the volatility and fees of your investments, but no one will help you or you are asking the wrong person.